 - Corporate finance

 Graduates of these programs may seek employment in banks, investment firms, lending institutions, corporate finance departments, and financial consulting companies.

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment for financial managers will increase 7%, about as fast as the national average, most likely due to continued growth in the U.S. economy and the trend toward globalization.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment for financial managers will increase 16%, much faster than the national average, most likely due to continued growth in the U.S. economy and the trend toward globalization.
 As more companies expand into foreign countries, they need the services of financial managers.
-The median annual salary for financial managers was $117,990 in May 2015.
-The lowest-paid financial managers earned less than $63,020, while the highest-paid earned over $163,680.
+The median annual salary for financial managers was $127,990 in May 2018.
+The lowest-paid financial managers earned less than $67,620, while the highest-paid earned over $178,840.